makrai/notes/zhang20-fewsample-finetune.md

     leads to better model performance
 * the common one-size-fits-all three-epochs practice for BERT fine-tuning is sub-optimal and allocating more training time can stabilize fine-tuning
-* we revisit several methods proposed for stabilizing BERT fine-tuning and
+* we revisit several methods proposed for stabilizing BERT fine-tuning
   * their positive effects are reduced with the debiased Adam
 * future: extend our study to different pre-training objectives & model archits
   * how model parameters evolve during fine-tuning